vanviegen/warpsocket/README.md

 ### setToken · function

-Associates an authentication token with a WebSocket connection.
+Associates an (authentication) token with a WebSocket connection.
+It will be passed along with all subsequent events for that connection.

 **Signature:** `(socketId: number, token: string | ArrayBuffer | Uint8Array<ArrayBufferLike>) => void`